andreasmcdermott/blog/posts/creating-an-accessible-tab-component-with-react.md

 ## Adding the correct roles

 If you try the next example you'll notice that the screen reader now correctly reads "tab 1 of 3" when on the first tab.
-This is achived by assigned the elements their correct roles.
+This is achieved by assigned the elements their correct roles.

 There are a lot of roles.
 Some roles have dedicated elements (like `<button>` automatically has `role="button"`).
 Other roles have no corresponding elements (like tabs).
 The roles we'll use are "tab", "tablist" and "tabpanel".